 The Melungeons, like nearly all the other tri-racial groups, were culturally almost identical to their neighbors.
 Some Melungeons were fairly well off economically, but most worked on small farms – just like the whites in that region.

 11. Why are people now discovering their possible Melungeon ancestry?

-The rise of the Internet in the mid-1990s coincided with the publication of The Melungeons: The Resurrection of a Proud Peopleby Brent Kennedy.
-This book suggested Turkish, Moorish, Jewish, Spanish, Portuguese, African, northern European, and Native American ancestry for the Melungeons, and theorized that the population of Melungeon descendents was much larger than previously assumed.
+The rise of the Internet in the mid-1990s coincided with the publication of The Melungeons: The Resurrection of a Proud People by Brent Kennedy.
+This book suggested Turkish, Moorish, Jewish, Spanish, Portuguese, African, northern European, and Native American ancestry for the Melungeons and theorized that the population of Melungeon descendants was much larger than previously assumed.
 Web pages and e-mail groups were devoted to the study of Melungeons, and the first Melungeon Union celebration was held in 1997.
 The Melungeon Heritage Association was formed in 1998 to facilitate research and disseminate information.
-In 2002 a joint resolution signed by presidents of MHA and the Vardy Community Historical Society agreed to cooperation between the two organizations, and made a statement of principles affirming kinship among all mixed ancestry groups.
+In 2002 a joint resolution signed by the presidents of MHA and the Vardy Community Historical Society agreed to cooperation between the two organizations.
+It made a statement of principles affirming kinship among all mixed ancestry groups.

 12. How can I find out if I have Melungeon ancestry?